 As we walked the long, hot path to the shore we saw and heard skylarks and the most incredibly noisy marsh frogs.
 What a sound: they sounded like ducks quacking!
 We also saw a grass snake in the same waterway with its distinctive yellow and black collar.

 It was much cooler on the coast and we were buffeted by a welcome breeze.

 We did find our yellow field.
 It was under a line of buzzing pylons and looked really dramatic against the sky.
 Walking under these electric lines always reminds me of the children’s sci-fi TV series The Changes.

-Peacock butterflies (six)
+- Peacock butterflies (six)

-Marsh frogs (hundreds)
+- Marsh frogs (hundreds)

 Thursday, April 9